What the NAR Settlement Means for You as a Buyer Agent

 To summarize:

-• the people panicking about the NAR settlement are mostly part-time realtors and small producers
+• The people panicking about the NAR settlement are mostly part-time realtors and small producers

-• the main change of the NAR settlement is that buyer agents will need to have a Buyer Agency Agreement and a Compensation Agreement signed right away, before they start touring properties
+• The main change of the NAR settlement is that buyer agents will need to have a Buyer Agency Agreement and a Compensation Agreement signed right away, before they start touring properties

-• this means that they'll get paid similarly to listing agents, because the buyers will be under contract
+• This means that they'll get paid similarly to listing agents, because the buyers will be under contract

-• this means that buyers will not hop from website to website, and they won't switch realtors in the middle of the buying process.
+• This means that buyers will not hop from website to website, and they won't switch realtors in the middle of the buying process.
 Instead, they'll pick a realtor and stick with them

-• this means that the agent who contacts them first and offers them the most value will be the one getting that client, and the process will move much faster
+• This means that the agent who contacts them first and offers them the most value will be the one getting that client, and the process will move much faster

 Call us optimists, but we can't see how this is all a bad thing.